Sunday, May 26, 2013

 More important is the fact that they have been willing to interact and engage with the trans community directly.
 From the beginning, our advocates and policy people had met with the Administration as part of inclusive LGBT groups, but as with many issues that we share with our LGB brothers and sisters, there are so many issues that relate only to trans people.

-Monika: Were there any particular initiatives that you found inspiring?
+Monika: Were there any specific initiatives during that time that you found particularly inspiring or impactful?

 Babs: There was no publicity surrounding the event, but if there is one thing I can be most proud of is in facilitating the first-ever meeting in the White House of Trans policy experts and advocates with the Administration policy staff.